 Airs Monday, October 28 at 8 p.m.
 The Hammond B-3 organ maestro performed at the Newport Jazz Festival on August 6.
 This is an unhosted music-only set.
 If you use it, please credit Newark's WBGO, Boston's WGBH and NPR Music for the recording.
 Available for free to NPR member stations.
 Not much in jazz combines the churchy moan and shaking hip quite like a Hammond B-3 organ.
 And Joey DeFrancesco is one of its modern masters — he grew up around the instrument since birth (his father is also a jazz organist), cut his first major-label album in his teens and has been honing his innate swing instincts since then.
 He's 40 now, and will celebrate with an eponymous album in September; at Newport, he brings a soulful trio to the Harbor Stage.
 Recorded live at the Newport Jazz Festival on Saturday, August 6, 2011

-Airs Tuesday, March 5 at 8 p.m.
-Chris McCaa, AKA Professor Pork Chop will be cooking up some musical gumbo LIVE this Tuesday night at 8 p.m. on Red River Radio.
-His latest CD, U R My Everything as made a big splash on the roots and blues charts and he'll be here to share some of the music with you.
-All About Jazz says the "Professor ... has a voice that is the love child of Randy Newman and John Hiatt, seasoned with Tabasco and gin."
-Tune in for his high proof and hot music live during our Spring Pledge Drive and give us a call at 800-552-8502 to make your pledge or go on line here.
-Donate Now!
+Airs Thursday, October 16 at 8:00 p.m.
+Chris McCaa, AKA Professor Pork Chop will be cooking up some musical gumbo LIVE Thursday night at 8:00 p.m. on Red River Radio.
+Tune in for more live music during our Fall Pledge Dive and give us a call at 800-552-8502 to make your pledge or go on line here.
+Donate Now.